 In her free time, Addrita may pick up her canvas and paint a landscape!

-Outside of school, Steph enjoys roller blading and playing pickleball.
+Outside of school, Steph enjoys rollerblading and playing pickleball.

-Katie is a junior majoring in Biological Engineering with a concentration in Cellular and Biomolecular Engineering and a minor in Biotechnology.
+Katie is a senior majoring in Biological Engineering with a concentration in Cellular and Biomolecular Engineering and a minor in Biotechnology.
 Her current research interests are detecting and disinfecting pathogenic amoebas in biofilm reactors for applications in plumbing systems.
 She has previously worked with the “Tentacles” plumbing system, studying the impacts of long-term system disuse on pipe wall biofilms.
 She is actively involved in the Women in Engineering Program at Purdue, where she serves as a mentor to first year engineering students and engages in outreach.
 In her free time, she enjoys hiking and playing volleyball.

-Past grad members:
+Past Graduate members:

 Madeline Larsen (Grad, MSc Dec 2023)

-Past undergrads (Purdue students unless noted):
+Past Undergraduate members (Purdue students unless noted):

 Madelyn Whitaker